-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 - Download your forecast.
 To do this, select the download button on the page.

 - Share your keyword plan with team members.
-You can do this by clicking the three dots beside your plan and edit the sharing settings (under Edit sharing).
+You can do this by clicking the three dots beside your plan and editing the sharing settings (under Edit sharing).

 - Think about how this fits into your paid media, SEO, and content marketing roadmap.

-Is This the Only Way to See Forecasts On Google Ads?
+Is This The Only Way To See Forecasts On Google Ads?

 Short answer: No, it’s not!